sarthak268/Multipurpose-Rover/README.md

 3) Circuit Diagrams : All circuit diagrams required in the project.
 4) Poster : For display during poster presentation
 5) Block Diagram : Diagram explaining the funcitoning of the complete project.
+6) Codes : Codes involved in the project
-6) Final Report : Compilation of all files needed for final presentation.
+7) Final Report : Compilation of all files needed for final presentation.